 Alumni/ae interviewers must have graduated at least two years prior to the class they are interviewing in order to avoid the perception of bias.
 Recruiters should be trained in professional interviewing standards and protocols and exhibit professionalism at all times.
 We require that recruiters refrain from what might be interpreted as offensive or inappropriate behavior.
 Alumni and other individuals representing an employer are acting in an “official capacity” for their organization when recruiting.

 Use of alcohol by candidates as part of the recruitment process, on- or off-campus, is strictly prohibited.

 All tests used as part of the hiring process must be a valid measure of employability and must be compliant with Equal Employment Opportunity Commission (EEOC) standards, and testing procedures must comply with the Americans with Disabilities Act (ADA).
-Information on testing practices should be shared with the Career Centers.
+Information on testing practices should be shared with the Loeb Center.
 Employer partners must notify students of testing at least two full days in advance, so that students who require accommodations may make arrangements.

 Job Offer Policy

 The Loeb Center believes that providing sufficient time for students to evaluate the employment opportunities offered to them allows them to make the wisest decisions for all concerned, creating a positive experience for candidates and employers, and ultimately reducing renege and attrition rates.
 Job offer processes can affect your brand on campus.